 Renda Dabit, Executive Director, Henna Garden Events and Entertainment:

-After two sessions of mediation with a few members of my family, the ground work was established on how to communicate in the safe setting that Katharina and Jack provided.
+After two sessions of mediation with a few members of my family, the ground work was established on how to communicate in the safe setting that Katharina Dress and her co-mediator provided.
 I felt heard, respected and supported during our mediation sessions.
-The way both Jack and Katharina were able to communicate with my elder mother, who is 75 and an immigrant to the US, was truly amazing.
-Major barriers were overcome and now there is more open communication and tools we continue to use thanks to the excellent team work of both Jack and Katharina.
+The way both mediators were able to communicate with my elder mother, who is 75 and an immigrant to the US, was truly amazing.
+Major barriers were overcome and now there is more open communication and tools we continue to use thanks to the excellent team work of both Katharina and her co-mediator.
 Their efforts made a huge difference in my life.

 Facilitation: